SkylineCommunications/dataminer-docs/user-guide/Advanced_Functionality/Swarming/PrepareSwarming.md

 This document assists in updating code for this.
 Typically, methods, fields or properties marked as obsolete will also contain guidance in their message.

 > [!NOTE]
-> Applying these changes is currently only available when already having access to 10.4.x FR or 10.5 MR code base.
+> Applying these changes is currently only available when already having access to 10.5.1 or 10.5.0 code base.
 The updated/extended requests only exist in these newer versions.
 In most cases, they can be used to communicate with older server versions.

 > [!NOTE]
-> As long as a DataMiner agent has not been upgraded to become a Swarming setup, the 10.4 FR and 10.5 MR versions can still deal with old style alarm references without risk.
+> As long as a DataMiner agent has not been upgraded to become a Swarming setup, the 10.5.1 and 10.5.0 versions can still deal with old style alarm references without risk.

 ## Using `AlarmEventMessage`